 Becky earned her Professional Certification in Trauma and Resilience from Florida State University and has completed courses in Trust-Based Relational Intervention (TBIR) and Trauma Informed Classrooms from Texas Christian University as well as received course certification from the International Association of Directors of Law Enforcement – National Association of Chiefs of Police.
-She has been certified as a trauma informed care trainer by the SAMHSA Gains Center and the Tennessee Building Strong Brains Program.
+She has been certified as a trauma informed care trainer by the SAMHSA Gains Center, TrainTN.org and the Tennessee Building Strong Brains Program.
 She has been an active member of the Campaign for Trauma Informed Policy and Practice (CTIPP) since 2017 and is a member of the strategy team for the National Trauma Campaign.
 Becky serves as a consultant to the East Tennessee State University/Ballad Health Strong Brain Institute and helped to pioneer the Northeast Tennessee ACEs Connection.
 She has been an ordained minister since 1996 and completed ministerial training at Rhema Bible Training Center in Tulsa, Oklahoma in 1979 and authored her first book, Your City is Waiting on You in 2017.
 Becky has been the recipient of numerous personal awards including a regional Women’s Tribute Award as a Transformational Woman in 2019, the Anita Steiner Award from Goodwill Industries for implementing job skill training into the reentry community and was inducted into the Social Work Honor Society at King University for her above and beyond contributions which embody the heart and mission of the Social Work profession.
 Becky is married to Jonathan and their greatest joys in life are their two sons and their growing families.